peterlinxm1/op/router/phicomm_n1/README.md

-# OpenWrt for Phicomm-N1 Firmware instructions
+# OpenWrt for Phicomm-N1 Firmware

 You can download the OpwnWrt for Phicomm N1 firmware from [Actions](https://github.com/ophub/op/actions).
 From the `Build Phicomm N1 OpenWrt Firmware`, Such as `***-phicomm-n1-v5.4.50-openwrt-firmware or other kernel versions.` Unzip to get the `***.img` file.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).